ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

         myBMSClient.requestTimeout = 10.0 // seconds
   ```

-2. Along with BMSCore, Mobile Analytics is already imported into the project with
+2. Along with BMSCore, Mobile Analytics SDK is already imported into the project with

  ```
   import BMSAnalytics